abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 * `aspnet-core` folder contains the ASP.NET Core solution, the server-side code.
 * `react-native` folder contains the React Native UI application, the client-side code for mobile.

-The server-side is similar to the solution described above. `*.HttpApi.Host` project serves the API, so the `Angular` application consumes it.
+The server-side is similar to the solution described above.
+The `*.HttpApi.Host` project serves the HTTP API, and the `Angular` application consumes it.

 Angular application folder structure looks like below: